-My definition is very different and it is necessary for you to understand these differences to understand the method I describe below.
+My definition is very different from Merriam-Webster, and it is necessary for you to understand these differences to understand the method I describe below.
 From what I have learned in a long lifetime from many wonderful teachers, both ancient and modern, is this: Meditation is when I am able to successfully clear my mind of all conscious thought for a sustained period of time.
 This is the opposite of reflection or contemplation.

 To expand this thought further, I believe that prayer is our conscious mind forming a desire and sending it to Source THROUGH our subconscious mind.
 Prayer comes in many forms.
 Whether you start with “Heavenly Father”, or a framework you learned in your religion, or simply “wish” for something – You are forming a prayer intended to reach Source.
 In my opinion, prayer fits the Merriam-Webster Dictionary definition of meditation I shared above.

 I have studied brainwaves and meditation extensively since I was in my early 20s.
-My understanding is that beta brain waves are generated when we are in active thought.
+My understanding is that Beta brain waves are generated when we are in active thought.
 This includes most of what we experience in a waking state when focused on communicating with others, when we are learning new information, and experience thoughts that make us feel emotions from what we see, touch, smell, taste and hear.
 This includes anything that draws your attention away from whatever else you may be doing.

-The result of this experience has formed my definition of meditation to be: “Quieting one’s conscious mind so completely while still awake that it allows energy to flow between the conscious mind and Source through the subconscious mind.”
+The result of this experience has formed my definition of meditation to be: “Quieting one’s conscious mind so completely, while still awake, that it allows energy to flow between the conscious mind and Source through the subconscious mind.”

 It is my belief that anyone can learn the skills to cause this positive internal biofeedback at will.
 Each of us can find our own methods to generate biofeedback that work for us if we are willing to try them until we have achieved the goal of letting go of all conscious thought.
-For beginners I recommend three things that helped me learn to turn off my conscious thoughts.
-I use an intentional breathing technique that makes me focus on my breathing for at least two minutes, and if I stop and discover my conscious mind wandering again, I repeat the breathing exercise.
-I also recommend you close off outside noise and interruption by going into a quiet space – You can even play sounds (without words).
-There are many to choose from, but are best if quiet meditation or “Spa music”.
-You can learn more about the specific breathing exercise by clicking the link above.